erikdubois/AntergosI3/README.md

 #Bluetooth issues

-It is a the moment quite difficult to get Bose Comfort 35 Bluetooth to work an the many linux distributions.
+It is a the moment quite difficult to get Bose Comfort 35 Bluetooth to work on the many linux distributions.

-This will work for me.
+This will work for me on Antergos.

 Run the script

-    bose-bluetooth-headset-v1
+    bose-bluetooth-headset-vx.sh

 Then reboot to be sure...